BolajiAyodeji/chat-with-siri/README.md

 </div>

-* [x] A responsive, user-friendly, and performant UI built with TypeScript, Reactjs, Nextjs 14 App Router, Tailwind CSS, and ElevenLabs TypeScript SDK.
+* [x] A responsive, user-friendly, and performant UI built with TypeScript, Reactjs, Nextjs App Router, Tailwind CSS, and ElevenLabs TypeScript SDK.
-* [x] A user can ask a question by text and get a text response.
+* [x] User can ask a question by text and get a text response.
-* [x] A user can ask a question by text and get an audio response.
+* [x] User can ask a question by text and get an audio response.
+* [x] User can change the voice of the audio response (40+ options).
-* [x] A user can start a new chat session.
+* [x] User can start a new chat session.
-* [x] A user can change the voice of the audio response (40+ options).
+* [x] User can replay the last audio response.
+* [x] Voice settings is saved to local storage.
 * [x] Chat history is saved to local storage.
 * [x] One-click deployment configuration to Vercel and Netlify.